Mesothelioma Caregiver Burnout

 Respite care is one of the best ways to provide relief for a primary caregiver.
 This kind of care is available at home and in respite care centers.
 Insurance benefits, VA benefits and state agencies may help cover the cost of respite care.

 Home health services provide nurses and home health aides for short-term care.
 Additionally, private care aides are professionals who specialize in assessing needs and coordinating care.

-Caregiver statistics show 35 percent of female caregivers handle the most difficult caregiving duties, such as toileting, bathing and dressing, compared to 24 percent of male caregivers, who tend to help with financial planning and other less difficult tasks.
+Caregiver statistics show 35% of female caregivers handle the most difficult caregiving duties, such as toileting, bathing and dressing, compared to 24% of male caregivers, who tend to help with financial planning and other less difficult tasks.

 Divvying up the most difficult duties among primary and secondary caregivers reduces stress.
-It is best for caregivers to shoulder burdens as equally as possible.
+It’s best for caregivers to shoulder burdens as equally as possible.
 This approach is important to apply when offering end-of-life care to a loved one with mesothelioma.

 Identifying Causes of Stress